open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 #### Configuration

-An ODST unit consists of 2 ODSTs and may also include 1 ODST Sergeant.
+An ODST Combat Team consists of 3-5 ODSTs, one ODST may be replaced with an ODST Sergeant.

 #### Equipment